DevNinja404/myapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Small Walkthrough
+Applying Clean Architecture to ASP.NET Core Web API

+Folder Structure: (ErpOperatation) Folder Outside its a ASP.NET Core Web API(Backend) dotnet --version 7.0.402 Folder Structure: (myapp) Front End Angular Version 17.0.3 Step 1: Project Structure
+Create the following folders in your project:

+Core: Contains application entities and business logic.
+Infrastructure: Contains implementations of external services and databases.
+Application: Orchestrates the flow of data and tasks between the UI, the entities, and the infrastructure.
+WebApi: Contains the presentation layer.

+Step 2: Core Layer (Model Class) Core/Entities/SO2_Operation.cs

+Step 3: Infrastructure Layer Infrastructure/Persistence/APIDbContext.cs
+and
+Infrastructure/Repositories/SO2OperationRepository.cs

+New (***********)
+Step 4: Application Layer Application/Services/SO2OperationService.cs

+Step 5: WebApi Layer WebApi/Controllers/SO2OperationController.cs

+Step 6: Dependency Injection Setup
+In the Startup.cs file of your WebApi project, configure the dependency injection: public void ConfigureServices(IServiceCollection services) {
+    services.AddScoped<ISO2OperationRepository, SO2OperationRepository>();
+    services.AddScoped<SO2OperationService>();
+}
+This service acts as an intermediary between the repository and the controller.
+It contains methods to get, add, update, and delete SO2 operations.
+The service methods call corresponding methods in the repository.
+Now, you can inject the SO2OperationService into your controller in the WebApi layer and use it to interact with your SO2 operation data.